stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/01-getting-started.markdown

     ![Figure 2: After adding the `GuestbookListScreenlet` folder, your project should look something like this.
 Note that you can reorder items in the Project navigator via drag and drop.](../../../images/ios-lp-gb-screenlet-proj-nav.png)

+Great!
+Now you have a folder to create Guestbook List Screenlet in.
 Before getting started, you should understand how pagination works in in list Screenlets.

 ## Pagination